 6. Go bargain hunting at IJ Hallen

 IJ-Hallen is a huge warehouse in Amsterdam Noord that plays host to Europe’s biggest flea market.
-If you and your friends are bargain hunters – welcome to your mecca!
-With two huge halls packed to the brim with a vintage clothes, shoes, toys, tools, antiques, you can find pretty much anything you might be looking for.
-You’ll have to root through some junk, but there’s some real gems to be found!
-IJ Hallen is at NDSM Werf, just a 5 minute cycle ride from ClinkNOORD.
+If you and your friends are bargain hunters – welcome to your mecca.
+With two huge halls packed to the brim with vintage clothes, shoes, toys, tools and antiques, you can find pretty much anything you might be looking for.

 7. Head to the beach at Pllek

-What could be more fun than being with your friends AND eating lots of delicious Dutch food?
-Not much as far as we’re concerned.
-If you want to find out where the locals satiate their hunger then sign up for one of the many food tours like Hungry Birds where a local guide will show you round some of their favourite eateries – and feed you of course!
-There’s lots of tours out there so just shop around until you find one that feels like a good fit.
+There’s not much that’s more fun than being with your friends and eating lots of delicious Dutch food.
+If you want to find out where the locals satiate their hunger then sign up for one of the many food tours like Hungry Birds.
+Here a local guide will show you around some of their favourite eateries and feed you of course!

 10. Hang out in a cold war bunker